Type 83 destroyer: Future Air Dominance System (FADS)

 Currently, the MoD and Royal Navy are in the conceptual phase for the development of a wider joint system known as the Future Air Dominance System (FADS) as means of replacing the Type 45s.
 AT DSEI 2023, First Sea Lord Sir Ben Key described FADS as "...the replacement to our Type 45 Destroyer, but so much more than just about ships.
 A system of systems designed to be completely dominant.
-Dominant in air defence, dominant in long range precision strike, blending existing ships and aircraft with cutting edge sensors, weapons, digital enablement, to ensure that we can do what we need to do faster, quicker, more, more lethally, and more accurate than those who would oppose us".
+Dominant in air defence, dominant in long range precision strike, blending existing ships and aircraft with cutting edge sensors, weapons, digital enablement, to ensure that we can do what we need to do faster, accurately and more lethally than those who would oppose us".

-FADS is expected to take a system of systems approach to the future of maritime air defence and surface warfare; with the Type 83s working in concert with other allied (NATO) vessels, the carrier air wing on board the Queen Elizabeth class carriers (F-35Bs), as well as other land, air, and space-based assets to defeat hostile aircraft and uncrewed air vehicles as well as conventional, ballistic, and hypersonic missile threats.
+FADS is expected to take a system of systems approach to the future of maritime air defence and surface warfare; with the Type 83s working in concert with other allied (NATO) vessels, the carrier air wing on board the Queen Elizabeth-class aircraft carriers (F-35Bs), as well as other land, air, and space-based assets to defeat hostile aircraft and uncrewed air vehicles as well as conventional, ballistic, and hypersonic missile threats.
 In February 2022, the MoD confirmed the Type 83s would be equipped to address the burgeoning threat of hypersonic missiles.
 Alongside this, FADS also intends to develop new methods of both the initial procurement of equipment and through-life upgrades.

 Early design concepts

+Less than £7 million was spent on developing the Type 83 concept before cancellation, when it was in an early concept stage.

-No design specifics have yet been confirmed publicly, but it is understood that a concept development process for the Type 83 requirement is underway.
-Of the many that are under consideration for the Type 83 programme, a number of conceptual ship designs have already been publicly shown or described:
+No design specifics had been confirmed publicly.
+Of the many that were under consideration, a number had been publicly shown or described: